SysKitTeam/docs-point/reporting/inventory-reports.md

   * Inactive Groups
   * Archived Groups

-Clicking on any of those categories will filter the report based on the selected.
+Clicking any of those categories will filter the report based on the selected.

-At the top, there are 5 tiles that can be used to filter the report.
+At the top, 5 tiles can be used to filter the report.
 The following options are available and can be selected by clicking them:
   * The Number of Microsoft Teams
   * The Number of Microsoft 365 Groups
   * Recently Created